transparity-dm/architecture-assets/arb/adrs/cicd/terraform-githubactions-cicd-approach.md

 We will use the [Azure GitHub Actions Workflows for Terraform](https://github.com/Azure-Samples/terraform-github-actions) as the model architecture to follow for all CI/CD pipelines running on GitHub repositories.

+A [modified version of this template example can be found here](https://github.com/dmeineck/transparity-architecture) that provides both GitHub Actions and Azure DevOps CI/CD pipelines - along with automation using idempotent PowerShell scripts of Azure Storage for the shared Terraform state file.

 ### From the repo readme:

 ![Example GitHub Actions workflow](https://user-images.githubusercontent.com/1248896/189254453-439dd558-fc6c-4377-b01c-d5e54cc49403.png)